Linking Shopify to your Sanity project

 You will use the default sync options for this exercise:

-Now connected, Sanity Connect will write product data from Shopify into your project when any changes are made.
+Now connected, Sanity Connect will automatically write product data from Shopify into your project whenever changes are made.
 The Studio you created in the previous exercise has the schema type shapes required to view this content.

-In production or another project, it’s possible to use a custom sync function to amend the fields synced to Sanity.
-While automatic sync – powered by Shopify webhooks – is typically sufficient for most use cases, it’s also possible to trigger it manually.
+In a production or other project, it’s possible to use a custom sync function to modify the fields synced to Sanity.
+While automatic sync—powered by Shopify webhooks—is typically sufficient for most use cases, it’s also possible to trigger it manually.

-Now you have a Shopify store connected to Sanity with Sanity Connect – but no products to show.
+Now you have a Shopify store connected to Sanity with Sanity Connect – but there are no products to display.

-The import may take a little time, once finished it'll look like the below.
+The import may take a little time; once finished, it'll look like the one below.
 But while you wait...

 Try publishing some changes in Shopify to these products – such as pricing or availability – you’ll see them update in Sanity.